Xardasonex/ONI-Mods/README.md

 MaficIron mod
 ----
-Adds a recipe to the Metal Refinery
+Adds 2 recipes to the Metal Refinery

 100 Kg of Mafic Rock + 100 Kg of Regolith = 100 Kg of Iron

+10 tons of Mafic Rock + 10 tons of Regolith = 10 tons of Iron

 Best used with the [Super Miner Mod](https://github.com/javisar/ONI-Modloader-Mods/tree/master/Mods)